1devansh/InstagramInfo/README.md

-# this is a craigslist clone
+# this is a Instagram info scrapper